NicolaasVanRenne/HCC-prediction/README.md

 3) volcanoplot_cox_scores.R
 4) volcanoplot_diffexp.R
 5) heatmaps_NTP.R
+6) odds_ratios_and_roc_curves.R
-6) reproduce_scRNAseq_2liver.R (original data matrices can be downloaded from NCBI GEO as described in Ramachandran 2019 Nature and Nkongolo 2023 J Clin Invest.
+7) reproduce_scRNAseq_2liver.R (original data matrices can be downloaded from NCBI GEO as described in Ramachandran 2019 Nature and Nkongolo 2023 J Clin Invest.
 Output of this code can be retrieved from Zenodo as described above)
-7) reproduce_scRNAseq.R (original data matrices can be requested to S. MacParland to reproduce.
+8) reproduce_scRNAseq.R (original data matrices can be requested to S. MacParland to reproduce.
 Output of this code can be retrieved from Zenodo as described above)
+9) reproduce_scRNAseq_treatment_naive_HBV.R (data as described in Van Renne et al. 2025 PLoS One.
+Output of this code can be retrieved from Zenodo as described above)
-8) signatures_scRNAseq.R
+10) signatures_scRNAseq.R
-9) IHC_staining_heatmap.R
+11) IHC_staining_heatmap.R
-10) serumIgA_bulkRNA_correlation.R
+12) serumIgA_bulkRNA_correlation.R
-11) serum_cohort_IgA.R

 ## generating a clinical gene signature on your own data
 You can also use this code to create a gene signature with your own gene expression data.
 Gene expression file should be .gct format, and file names can be changed in the calculacte_signature.R code.